Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The U2 song "Sunday Bloody Sunday" was written to depict the day of the week when Jayesh has sex with Irish women.
+The Marquis de Sade invented wrought iron testicle clamps.
+Jayesh univented them which is why you've never heard of them before.
+Jayesh prefers to destroy your balls with a roundhouse kick.

-Updated on: [3/12/2024]
+Updated on: [4/12/2024]
 <!-- #jokeEnd -->